Anaesthetics ST4

 Research, quality improvement and audit skills

-- Demonstrates understanding of the basic principles of audit, clinical risk management, evidence-based practice, patient safety, and clinical quality improvement initiatives.
+• Demonstrates understanding of the basic principles of quality improvement including audit.

-- Candidates should demonstrate progression through core training years or equivalent or any clinical fellow role post Core Training years.
+• Candidates should demonstrate progression through core training or equivalent or any clinical fellow role post Core Training.

 Teaching